houmanhafez/Custom-Keyboard-Configurator/CONTRIBUTING.md

 ## **Contact Information**

-#### If you have any questions or need guidance, please contact the project maintainer at Houman.HafezAlghoran@gmail.com
+#### If you have any questions or need guidance, please contact me at Houman.HafezAlghoran@gmail.com

 ## **Acknowledgments**

-#### Thank you for your interest in contributing to our project!
-We appreciate your contributions and look forward to collaborating with you.
+#### Thank you for your interest in contributing to my project!
+I appreciate your contributions and look forward to collaborating with you.